tlcagford/PDPBioGen/README.md

 #❌ Isolated systems ✅ Cross-domain verification & collaboration

-#🎯 Core Capabilities
+   🎯 Core Capabilities

 #🧬 Multi-Scale Biological Integration
 PDPBioGen —
 Parallel Distributed Processing BioGen
 PDPBioGen is a modular, multi-domain research framework for integrating neural, genomic, and metabolic data into a combined analysis and agent-driven optimization pipeline

-## 📝 Licensing This project uses a **Dual-License model**: -

-**Commercial License**: Required for for-profit, enterprise, or corporate use. -

-**Open Academic & Personal License**: Free for academic research, public study, and personal exploration.

-See the `LICENSE` file for details.

 ## 🤝 Contributing Pull requests are welcome.
 For major changes, open an issue to discuss your proposal.

 A Contributor License Agreement (CLA) may be required for future releases. ---

-## 📫 Contact Author: **Tony E. Ford** Independent Researcher / Astrophysics & Quantum Systems
+## 📫 Contact Author: **Tony E. Ford** EMAIL: tlcagford@gmail.com
+Independent Researcher / Astrophysics & Quantum Systems

-# Neuro-Symmetry Mapper A verified multi-agenttt framework for multi-scale human biological integration, adapting AI collaboration paradigms to biological systems